nadia506/react-node-auth-boilerplate/README.md

 # Boilerplate code for JWT Authentication

 This repository is a boilerplate for implementing JWT authentication using React for the frontend, Node.js with Express for the backend, and MongoDB for database storage.
-It includes complete functionality for user registration, login, logout, and persistent authentication using Redux for state management.
+It includes complete functionality for user registration, login, logout, and persistent login using Redux for state management.

 ## Technologies Used